 The rawness in pace, speed, power, great attitude, and a real hunger to succeed befell all over Patson that year – 2016.

-As a reward for his beautiful goals, Patson helped Power Dynamos win his first honor – the Charity Shield.
+As a reward for his beautiful goals, Patson helped Power Dynamos win his first honour – the Charity Shield.

 All thanks to his brilliance, the youngster helped Zambia win the 2016 COSAFA U20 Cup from its hosts – South Africa.
 As far as African youth football is concerned, that win was a massive boost for the country’s reputation.

 To add to this victory, Patson Daka also won the award of the 2016 Zambia Super League Young player of the year.
-The award came from the Zambian football authorities.
+The award came from the Zambian football Authority.

 The Frederic Kanoute – Patson Daka Partnership: